TitleProblemResearchInsightsConceptDesignTestingImprovementsPrototypeConclusion

 Testing

-To address common pain points, I developed four situations to test.
+To address common pain points, I developed four Tasks to test

 #1: Can I find clear growing information for my salvia seeds?